neuoy/KSPTrajectories/CONTRIBUTING.md

 You should create a KSP install just for Development that is separate from your install that you use for gaming.

-##### For KSP Versions from KSP 1.8.x :
+##### For KSP Versions from KSP 1.8+ :
-  - Copy your game install to another location
+  - Copy your game install to another location, this location will now be your KSP dev directory and the location the following instructions are to be performed on.
-  - Remove everything but the `Squad` directory from `GameData`
+  - Remove everything but the `Squad` directory from the `GameData` directory.
     - NB: Keep `SquadExpansion` if you're using or testing with the official Squad Expansion Packs.
   - Find your Unity install, and go into the subdirectory `Unity\Editor\Data\PlaybackEngines\windowsstandalonesupport\Variations\win64_development_mono`.
-    Copy the following files into your KSP main directory:
+    Copy the following files into the root of your KSP dev directory:
       - `UnityPlayer.dll`
       - `WinPixEventRuntime.dll`
   - Edit `<KSP Directory>\KSP_x64_Data\boot.config` and add the following line: